-- Exit passes (these can be made by teachers in Google Forms) - Self-reflection in relation to the criteria for success (i.e., I used to and now I ...) - Peer feedback opportunities through various platforms withing Lesson 1.1 What is the learning target for the lesson?
+- Exit passes (these can be made by teachers in Google Forms) - Self-reflection in relation to the criteria for success (i.e., I used to and now I ...) - Peer feedback opportunities through various platforms

+What is the learning target for the lesson?
 I Can statement: I can add important details to my writing.
 Rationale Writers add relevant details so readers can better understand the intended message.
-How will learners demonstrate what they Assessment: [] observation [] o y are learning? onference [] product [] video/digital Planning for the lesson suggested mentor text: teacher created writing enlarged copy (digital/chart paper) of teacher or class story feedback questions posted (What are you wondering about my writing?
+How will learners demonstrate what they Assessment: [ ] observation [ ] co rare learning? onference [] product [] video/digital Planning for the lesson suggested mentor text: teacher created writing enlarged copy (digital/chart paper) of teacher or class story feedback questions posted (What are you wondering about my writing?
 Are there any important details that I may have missed?
 Are there details that are not needed?)
-Mini Lesson (10 minutes) Activate prior knowledge Things I might say • Yesterday we talked about • Today I will teach you • Watch me as I • I want you to notice how I • Writers/readers use this strategy to Yesterday we worked on Today I will teach you how to add important details to your writing.
+Mini Lesson (10 minutes) Activate prior knowledge Things I might say Yesterday we worked on Yesterday we talked about Today I will teach you Watch me as I I want you to notice how I Writers/readers use this strategy to Today I will teach you how to add important details to your writing.
 Form a fishbowl (learners sit in a large circle; you and your partner sit in the middle of the circle).
 I am going to read my writing to a partner and ask for feedback.
 We do this because, sometimes when we're writing we assume that readers know things that they may not.
-Read your writing sample aloud to a partner and ask partner for feedback on the following (note: have these questions posted for learner reference): • What are you wondering about my writing? • Are there any important details that I may have missed? • Are there details that are not needed?
-The writing sample should be on chart paper or an LCD so that all the partner or an LC The writing sample should be on chart paper or an LCD so that all learners can view it.
-Your sample should leave out a couple of obvious details such as, "When I arrived <a "she"="" "there"="" and="" been="" darkness".="" disappeared="" doesn't="" explicitly="" hasn't="" href="there" if="" into="" is="" it="" know.="" make="" of="" offers="" or="" partner="" reader="" respond,="" revisions.<="" some="" stated="" suggested="" suggestions,="" td="" the="" when="" where="" who=""> Guided Practice/Active Engagement (2-5 minutes) Turn and talk about what else you are wondering about what I have written?
+Read your writing sample aloud to a partner and ask partner ff feedback on the following (note: have these questions poste learner reference): • What are you wondering about my writing? • Are there any important details that I may have missed? • Are there details that are not needed?
+The writing sample should be on chart paper or an LCD so that all learners can view it.
+Your sample should leave out a couple of obvious details such as, "When I arrived When the partner offers suggestions, respond, and make some of the suggested revisions.
+Guided Practice/Active Engagement (2-5 minutes) Turn and talk about what else you are wondering about what I have written?
 Are there any more details that I have missed or that you think that I could add or delete to make my writing clearer?
 How will learners participate and practice what they have just learned?
 Learners share a few of their suggestions.